Saybrone/NucleoScope/README.md

 ---

 ## Why This Project?
-Predicting gamma-ray energies is crucial in:
+Accurate prediction of gamma-ray transition energies plays a significant role in several critical domains:
-- Nuclear Physics Research – Understanding nuclear structure and decay schemes.
+- **Nuclear Physics Research** – Facilitates the study of nuclear structure, energy levels, and decay pathways, enabling deeper insights into fundamental interactions.
-- Nuclear Medicine – Designing isotopes for imaging and therapy.
+- **Nuclear Medicine** – Assists in the selection and optimization of isotopes for diagnostic imaging and targeted radiotherapy, improving patient outcomes.
-- Nuclear Safety & Forensics – Detecting isotopic signatures for non-proliferation.
+- **Nuclear Safety and Non-Proliferation** – Supports monitoring and analysis of radioactive materials for security, safeguards, and forensic investigations.
-- Educational Tools – Demonstrating AI in nuclear science.
+- **Education and Training** – Serves as an advanced, interactive tool to demonstrate the application of machine learning in nuclear science, enhancing both academic research and student engagement.

 ---